 Category Archives: Meadowbrook neighborhood

-The NE Seattle Tool Library at 2415 NE 80th Street is a community-based nonprofit organization for sharing tools and knowledge of how-to-fix-it.
-The Tool Library has been very successful in its mission and now it is moving to a good … Continue reading
+The NE Seattle Tool Library is a community-based nonprofit organization for sharing tools and knowledge of how-to-fix-it.
+The Tool Library has been very successful in its mission and now it has now moved to a good new site at 10228 Fischer … Continue reading

 Northeast Seattle’s Thornton Creek watershed has had major work done on it in recent years.
 How healthy is the water now?